 What Is the Best Brand for Standard Cookers?

 With so many brands manufacturing standard cookers, it can be difficult to know where to begin and what to look for.
 We’re going to list a few of the best brands on the market in a moment, but before that, note that the “best” brand for you is the one with a cooker that most closely fits your needs.
 Use the list below for inspiration only.

 Some of the top brands offering standard cookers include:

 These brands are a good starting point when searching for your next cooker, but always remember to make a note of the features you want your cooker to have, and compare them to the features of any cooker you’re considering purchasing.

 What Are Induction Cookers?

 Induction cookers use magnetic induction to cook food.
 They cook faster and more efficiently than other types of cookers but perhaps their biggest selling point is how safe they are.
-Unlike all other methods of cooking food, induction cooking only heats the food – the cooking element and any equipment merely gets warm.
+Unlike all other methods of cooking food, induction cooking heats the food only – the cooking element and any equipment merely gets warm.